edddddee/bitmap-library/README.md

 ```

 # Example usage
-### Reading a bitmap from file, drawing a circle on it and saving it to a new file:
+### Reading a bitmap from file, drawing a circle on it and saving it to a new file
 ```C++
 #include "bmp.h"
 int main() {